-Each of the pit-head winding wheels consists of a Ring Frame 6, in the centre of which a 6" Circular Plate 5 is fastened cular Girder and a Hub Disc are next bolted together to form the unit 4, which is fastened to the Circular Plate 5 by Circular Girder are spaced by three Washers on each Bolt, so that a groove is formed for the winding Cord 23.
+Each of the pit-head winding wheels consists of a Ring Frame 6, in the centre of which a 6" Circular Plate 5 is fastened by eight 2‡" Strips.
+A Circular Girder and a Hub Disc are next bolted together to form the unit 4, which is fastened to the Circular Plate 5 by ‡" Bolts.
+The Hub Disc and Circular Girder are spaced by three Washers on each Bolt, so that a groove is formed for the winding Cord 23.
+The pit-head wheels are fastened on the 8" Rod 3 by Face Plates 7, which are bolted to the centres of the Hub Discs. girders each comprising five 121⁄2" Angle Girders.